THOM REILLY

 Reilly has authored numerous published works on public pay and benefits, governance, the independent voter, and child welfare.
 He and his work have appeared on NPR's "Here and Now," PBS NewsHour, CNN Money, ABC World News, “This Week with George Stephanopoulos”, Fox Business News, and in the Wall Street Journal, USA Today, Forbes, The Hill, The Guardian, Law 360, Governing, Businessweek, The Fulcrum, The Associated Press, The Conversation, and The Washington Post.

-In 2012, his first book, Rethinking Public Sector Compensation: What Ever Happened To The Public Interest? was by published by M.E.
-Sharpe Publishing, Inc. / Taylor & Francis Group.
-In 2016, Lexington Books: An Imprint of The Rowan Littlefield Group published his second book, The Failure of Governance in Bell, California: Big Time Corruption in a Small Town.
-The Independent Voter (forthcoming September 2022) with co-authors Omar Ali & Jackie Salit is being published by Routledge Press (Francis & Taylor Group).
+In 2012, his first book, Rethinking Public Sector Compensation: What Ever Happened To The Public Interest? was published by M.E.
+Sharpe Publishing, Inc. In 2016, Lexington Books published his second book, The Failure of Governance in Bell, California: Big Time Corruption in a Small Town.
+The Independent Voter (2023) with co-authors JacquEline Salit & Omar ALI is being published by Routledge Press (Francis & Taylor Group).

 Reilly currently is a Fellow of the National Academy of Public Administration, professor emeritus at San Diego State University; is on the Editorial Board for the academic journal Public Personnel Management; serves on the Board of Directors for Global Outreach Doctors, an international NGO; and with his partner Jim Moore, has served as host parents for the international high school exchange program, AFS since 2005.